 Click on the buttons below for translated summaries of this page:

-Asylum claims are considered under the 1951 UN Refugee Convention, which is part of European and UK immigration law.
+Asylum claims are considered under the 1951 UN Refugee Convention, which is part of UK immigration law.

 To be granted asylum (to get refugee status), it’s necessary to show that you have a well-founded fear of persecution for reasons of race, religion, nationality, political opinion or membership of a particular social group; you are outside your country of origin or normal residence and you cannot get protection in your own country.

 - Is it a well-founded fear? (will it happen?)

 - Do you fear persecution? (what will happen?)

 - Is it for a Refugee Convention reason? (why will it happen?)

 - Will no protection be available to you in your home country? (what will stop it happening?).

 Persecution, in terms of claiming asylum, is serious, targeted mistreatment of an individual because of who they are, or what they do, or what people think they are or do.

-The definition of persecution used to consider asylum claims are found in the Qualification Regulations, part of EU law.
+The definition of persecution used to consider asylum claims are found in the Qualification Regulations:

 5.— (1) In deciding whether a person is a refugee an act of persecution must be: